wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 by 4x, and tracking blocks that are first-time referenced since the last eviction in those over-provisioned tags.
 A block is only inserted into the data array (and evicts an existing block) when the block is referenced for the second time.
+Although the design successfully increases overall performance by reducing unnecessary insertions that will never be re-referenced, the paper noted that it also incurs a huge metadata overhead on the cache, making it impractical.